 London has over 300 clubs and 2000 bars.
 So where to start?

 Well, that very much depends what sort of night you want to have, and what sort of people you want to have it with.
 Gone are the days where you just had to make do with Wetherspoons and the one OK nightclub your city or town had (though if you are looking for a Spoons there are 150 of those in London).

 - A good place to start, though, is Shoreditch.

-- East London has a (sometimes deserved) reputation for hipster nonsense, but for sheer numbers of weird and interesting bars, it beats everywhere else.
+- East London has a (sometimes deserved) reputation for hipster nonsense and student pubs, but for sheer numbers of weird and interesting bars, it beats everywhere else.

 - Hoxton Square combines great bars with live music like the Hoxton Square Bar, Electricity Showroom and Ziegfried von Underbelly, with some nice little food places, and is mostly chain-restaurant free.

 Your views on this Shoreditch experience inform where might be the best place for you to explore next when it comes to London Student Pubs.

 - If you loved the quirky weird concept places like The Shoreditch, heading further east is your next step, to clubs like the Dalston Superstore and club nights like those at Oval Space.